kg4zow/remarkable.jms1.info/src/info/filesystem.md

     * Delete - this will "permanently" delete the item.

-**Permanently deleting an item does not remove the files from the tablet's filesystem**, it just makes the reMarkable software *not show* the files.
-Files are not actually deleted from the tablet until the same files are deleted from "the cloud" as well.
+Depending on the firmware version, permanently deleting an item may or may not remove the files from the tablet's filesystem.

+* Prior to (3.5?), this would add a `"deleted": true` key to the `UUID.metadata` file, which tells the desktop environment to never show the file.
+None of the files which make up the document were actually deleted until the next time the tablet sync's with the cloud.

+    This provides a way for the tablet to tell the cloud that the document should be deleted there.
+If this didn't happen and the cloud has a copy of the document, the next sync would download the document from the cloud to the tablet.

+* In firmware (3.5?) and later, the files *are* deleted, and a `UUID.tombstone` file is created.
+This also allows the tablet to tell the cloud to delete the document, but doesn't require keeping a full copy of the entire document on the tablet.

-If your tablet synchronizes with "the cloud" on a regular basis, this is fine, and it's actually a good idea - if the files *were* deleted from the tablet without the cloud knowing about it, the next synchronization would just "restore" the files to the tablet, which rather defeats the purpose of deleting the files in the first place.
+If your tablet synchronizes with "the cloud" on a regular basis, this is fine, and it's actually a good idea - if the files *were* deleted from the tablet without the cloud knowing about it, the next synchronization would "restore" the files to the tablet, which rather defeats the purpose of deleting the files in the first place.

 ### Tablets which do not sync

 For tablets which never synchronize with "the cloud", this means that deleted items will *never* truly be removed from the tablet.
 At some point, the tablet's internal storage will fill up, and if you only ever use the reMarkable UI, *you're pretty much stuck*.

 Some might say that reMarkable deliberately designed the tablets to *force* people to connect them to "the cloud", and that anybody who doesn't link their tablet to the cloud deserves what they get.
 I don't know that I would go that far, I think it's more likely that they designed the system to provide a useful set of features, and didn't spend a whole lot of time thinking about users who can't, or don't want to, use a cloud service.
+(The fact that they *later* added the `UUID.tombstone` files would seem to indicate that this is the case.)

-Whatever the cause, the fact remains that for tablets like mine, which never talk to "the cloud", items which are "deleted" are not actually deleted, and eventually the internal storage will run out.
+Whatever the cause, the fact remains that for tablets like mine which never talk to "the cloud", items which are "deleted" are not actually deleted, and eventually the internal storage will run out.

 I first noticed this when I was looking through the various `UUID.xxx` files from a backup, and found that a few sets of UUID files contained "dummy notes" I had created when the tablet first arrived and I was looking at what each of the "pens" looked like.
-I *knew* I had deleted these notebooks, and then later "emptied the trash" so they weren't showing up there anymore, but ... there they still were, taking up space on the filesystem.
+I *knew* I had deleted these notebooks, and then later "emptied the trash" so they weren't showing up there anymore, but they were still were, taking up space on the filesystem.

 I also saw this issue mentioned when I was browsing through the [awesome-reMarkable](https://github.com/reHackable/awesome-reMarkable) list, and looked at [reMarkable CLI tooling](https://github.com/cherti/remarkable-cli-tooling), which includes a Python script called `reclean.py` that deletes all files for UUIDs whose `.metadata` files say they have been deleted.